froggyos/froggyos.github.io/versions/1.10/README.md

 ### Formatted Output
 #### General
 * index `0` is the 1st character.
-* There is very little error checking on the formatting objects, so make sure they're correct.
+* There is less than normal error checking on the formatting objects, so make sure they're correct.
-* The whitespace inside of the formatting object does not matter.
 ```
 outf [format] [text]

 outf {t=c01} "this is blue text"
 outf {b=c00} "this is a black background"
-outf {t=c02, b=c01} "this is green green text on a blue background"
+outf {t=c06, b=c01} "this is brown text on a blue background"
-outf {t=c02, tr=0-15} "from the 1st to 16th character, the text will be blue"
+outf {t=c01, tr=0-21} "from char 0 to char 21, the text will be blue"
-outf {t=c02, tr=4-26 | b=c04, br=57-71} "from the 5th to 29th character, the text will be blue.
-AND from the 58th to the 72nd character the background will be red"
+outf {t=c01, tr=4-48 | b=c04, br=57-91} "from the char 4 to char 48, the text will be blue.
+AND from char 57 to char 91 the background will be red"
 ```
 #### Format Object
 * `{}` is a formatting object